 Take it a step further!

 Check out our back to school webinar with Yoga Ed.
-CEO and educator Brynne Caleda to discover how yoga poses can easily support you and your students grades K-12 this back to school season.
+CEO and educator Brynne Caleda to learn the basics of teaching chair yoga in your classroom.